morganwdavis/lets-encrypt-master-server/README.md

 ### What about non-HTTP services?

 So you want certificates for non-web services, like SMTP, IMAP, MySQL, etc.  You also don't want to have to install Apache on those servers.
-Here's where some PHP magic comes to the rescue in a script called *maintenance.php*:
+Here's where some PHP (or equivalent) magic comes to the rescue in a script called *maintenance.php*:

 ```
 <?php